5l1v3r1/Safari-Reader-Preview-Javascript-code-execution/README.md

 ![5](https://github.com/c0d3G33k/Safari-Reader-Preview-Javascript-code-execution/blob/master/Screenshot%20at%20Oct%2017%2013-15-27.png)

-But, if you try to click on the link it will not work. even there no error in the console as displayed in below image
+But, if you try to click on the link it will not work. even there is no error in the console as displayed in below image

 ![6](https://github.com/c0d3G33k/Safari-Reader-Preview-Javascript-code-execution/blob/master/Screenshot%20at%20Oct%2017%2013-20-32.png)

-Seems there is another challenge for me.
+Seems like there was another challenge for me.
 Next, the idea is to find out what is happening here.

 To find out why our javascript code is not working we can define an invalid javascript code to identify whether the browser is interpreting it or not.
 Let's again modfiy a few lines in our sample code as follows